aquilax/hranoprovod-cli/README.md

    dev, commit none, built at unknown

 DESCRIPTION:
-   Diet tracker for the command line
+   A command line tool to keep log of diet and exercise in text files

 COMMANDS:
    register, reg  Shows the log register report